 We’re global compliance experts with subsidiaries around the world, including in Uruguay.
 You can use our existing infrastructure to get to work in as little as a day.
 We’ll hire employees through our PEO and assign them to work for your company, then make sure you meet Uruguay’s employment compliance laws.

 Recruiting in Uruguay

-Understanding Uruguayan culture is just one aspect of the recruitment process.
-Your team will also need to consider the logistics of staffing and recruiting in Uruguay.
+Your team will need to consider the logistics of staffing and recruiting in Uruguay.
 How familiar are you with the country’s recruitment channels?
 Do you know what laws you’ll need to follow to stay compliant throughout the process?
 You’ll want to answer these questions before you travel overseas to start sourcing talent.

 If you want to handle the recruitment process in-house, you’ll probably want to start by posting your company’s available positions on job boards.
 Buscojobs and Gallito are two of the most popular options in Uruguay.
 You might also consider advertising jobs in local newspapers.

 Word of mouth and personal recommendations are also common recruitment strategies in Uruguay, but you may find these methods challenging if your company doesn’t have much of a presence there yet.
 For this reason, some international companies partner with a global PEO that already has an established business entity in Uruguay.